londospark/server-infra/01-post-boot-ansible/README.md

 # Proxmox Bootstrap with Ansible

 This folder contains the post-installation automation for Proxmox VE.
-It sets up SSH access, creates the Terraform API token, switches to the community repository, configures bridges, and can deploy OPNsense from the nano image (no installer).
+It sets up SSH access, (optionally) creates a Terraform API token, switches to the community repository, configures bridges, and reconfigures OPNsense LAN post-boot (after the VM is created from ISO or cloned from template via Ansible).

 > **Part of**: server-infra infrastructure automation suite.
 See the [main README](../README.md) for project overview and common setup.